danyaberezun/KEEPs/README.md

-# Subtype reconstruction aka GADT-style inference
+# Subtyping reconstruction aka GADT-style inference

 > TODO: We should do something with the general formatting problem (aka $...$ being not nicely supported in rendering)

-> TODO: Consider renaming subtype reconstruction to subtyping reconstuction.

 ## Introduction